alby981/poker_hands/README.md

 I can do it way better, of course, but i prefer, like i said before, to provide the solution as quickest as possible.
 If it was an enterprise solution, i would have done way differently, using centralized (scss) and a better templating.

+Additional
+If you find any issue with the deploy process, or if you want, something ready.
+I can provide you with a website of mine, that contain the full code and works already.
+Just ask for it, now is offline just for security purposes.
+But i can activate the code if you need it.
+:)